D4rk3l/interactive-text-games-hacktoberfest/README.md

 This ensures that the original author's work is preserved, and your copy is separate.

-Once you've edited or added what you want, move on to the next step.
+Once you've edited or added what you want to your copied file, move on to the next step.